Joan Joyce (Schiavon) Huesca

 It was the middle of the Prohibition era, and Calvin Coolidge was president of the United States.
 The U.S., along with 14 other countries, signed the Kellogg-Briand Pact, also known as the Pact of Paris, a treaty that condemned war between two countries and advocated peaceful resolution of international conflicts (though some of the signers would violate it over the next decade.)

-her arrival on July 4, 1928, at 3:40 a.m. and
+A page from my mother's baby book, showing her arrival on July 4, 1928, at 3:40 a.m. and her address as 6042 Stoney Island Avenue, Chicago, Illinios. |

 General Douglas MacArthur, president of the American Olympic Committee, unabashedly boasted of the team's goal to "represent the greatest country on earth" and "win decisively" before his athletes swept to victory at the 1928 Summer Olympic Games in Amsterdam.
 Walt Disney introduced the first cartoon with sound: Steamboat Willie, starring a cheerful little dancing mouse named Mickey who went on to become the most famous rodent in the world.
 Alexander Fleming discovered penicillin and in so doing modernized medicine and saved millions of lives.